thasso/pyjip/docs/source/tools_and_pipelines.rst

     Hello Joe

 You can see that you have access to the parsed options directly in your script.
-In additions, the ``-h|--help`` options is in place and will print the documentation.
+In addition, the ``-h|--help`` option is in place and will print the documentation.

 We decided to use a slightly modified version of the `docopt
-<http://docopt.org>`_ library and force you to write documentation, at least
+<http://docopt.org>`_ library and to force you to write documentation, at least
 for your options.
-It might sound harsh and it is a hard constrain, but in order to write reusable tools, you have to provide some sort of definition of your tools options anyways.
+It might sound harsh and it is a hard constrain, but in order to write reusable tools, you have to provide some sort of definition of your tools options.
 It turns out, writing options is rather straight forward, you get documentation for your tools and the JIP system can extract the information about your tools options.
-Here is a little bit larger example where we actually define different kinds of options::
+Here is a larger example where we actually define different kinds of options::